 Pick-up for week long camps begins at 5pm on Friday with the "Closing Celebration".

-Pick up for the 2nd and 3rd Grade Explorers is at 10 a.m. with a brief closing service.
+Pick up for the Explorers programs is at 10 a.m. with a brief closing service.

 May I keep in touch with my camper?
 Should I send them with a cell phone?